oddsdk/ts-odd/README.md

 )
 ```

-That's it, you have successfully created a Webnative app! 🚀
+That's it, you have successfully created an ODD app! 🚀

 ## POSIX Interface